matteo-rizzo/cctcc/README.md

 # Whether or not to truncate the sequences keeping only the last SUBSEQUENCE_LEN frames
 TRUNCATE = False

-# The number of frames to be kept in the truncation process
+# The number of frames to be kept in the truncation process, adjacent to the shot frame (e.g., 2 means shot and preceding)
 SUBSEQUENCE_LEN = 2

+# Whether or not to down sample the sequences taking the first, median and shot frame only (note that this operation follows the truncation in the preprocessing pipeline)
+DOWN_SAMPLE = False

 # Base path to the folder containing the preprocessed data
 BASE_PATH_TO_DATA = os.path.join("preprocessed", "fold_" + str(FOLD_NUM) if USE_CV_METADATA else "tcc_split")